PedroEvaristo1/SQL_notebooks/sql_associate_practical_exam_datacamp(submitted)/README.md

 ## 📂 File Contents
 * `notebook.ipynb`: Jupyter notebook with the exact SQL query code used to pass all automated test cases in the exam environment.
 * `hotel_operations.png`: The database schema.
+* `images/hotel_operations.png`: Visual representation of the database schema used in the project.
+* `SQL_Associate_Certificate.pdf`: The official certification PDF issued by DataCamp upon passing the exam.

 ---
 *This repository serves as a record of the practical skills validated during the certification process.*